-Votes will be counted by the inspector of election appointed for the annual meeting, who will separately count "For," "Withhold" and broker non-votes, and, with respect to proposals other than the election of directors, "Against" votes and abstentions.
-Abstentions will be counted towards the vote total and will have the same effect as "Against" votes for proposals 2 and 3.
-Because directors are elected by a plurality of the votes of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors, abstentions will have no effect on the outcome of the vote for Proposal 1.
-Broker non-votes have no effect and will not be counted towards the vote total for any proposal except Proposal 2.
-Because of the vote required to approve Proposal 2, broker non-votes will have the same effect as "Against" votes for Proposal 2.
-We expect that our chief financial officer, David Watson, will be appointed as the inspector of election.
+Votes will be counted by the inspector of election appointed for the annual meeting, who will separately count FOR," "WITHHOLD" and broker non-votes, and with respect to proposals other than the election of directors, "AGAINST" votes and abstentions.
+Abstentions will be counted towards the vote total and will have the same effect as "AGAINST" votes for Proposal 2 and 3.
+Broker non-votes will have no effect and will not be counted towards the vote total for any proposal except Proposal 2.
+Because of the vote required to approve Proposal 2, broker non-votes will have the same effect as "AGAINST" votes for Proposal 2.
+We expect that our chief financial officer and treasurer, David Watson, will be appointed as the inspector of election.